storyprotocol/documentation/docs/CONCEPTS/grouping-module.md

 ## Adding & Removing from a Group

-Only the owner of a group can add/remove IP Assets or other groups to it.
-You **do not** have to own an IP Asset or group to add them to your group.
+Only the owner of a group can add/remove IP Assets.
+You **do not** have to own an IP Asset to add it to your group.

 ### Conditions to Add to a Group

-There are a few conditions an IP Asset (or other group) must meet to be added into a group:
+There are a few conditions an IP Asset must meet to be added into a group:

-1. The minting fee of that IP Asset or other group must be set to 0
+1. The minting fee of that IP Asset must be set to 0
 2. It must have the same license terms of the group it is trying to join **or** no license terms at all.
 It can also have other license terms attached, as long as one of them is the same.

 ### Groups Becoming Locked